bongiozzo/musica_mustdie/output/band_defleshed.md

 # Defleshed

-Дискография
+## Дискография

-"Ma Belle Scalpelle" 1994, Death Metal
+### "Ma Belle Scalpelle" 1994, Death Metal

+01. Gathered Files
+02. Morbidiance Blue Cafй
+03. Simply Fell Towards
+04. Many Mangled Maggots
+05. Ma Belle Scalpelle

-"Abrah Kadavrah" 1996, Death Metal
+### "Abrah Kadavrah" 1996, Death Metal

+ No titles on this album

+All songs written by DEFLESHED
+Produced by Dan Swano and
+DEFLESHED
+Engineered by Dan Swano
+Recorded and mixed at Unisound Studio

+(p)(c) I996 INVASION Records

-"Under The Blade" 1997, Death Metal
+### "Under The Blade" 1997, Death Metal

+01. Ferwell To The Flesh
+02. Entering My Yesterdays
+03. Eat The Meat Raw
+04. Sons Of Spellcraft And Starfall
+05. Metalbounded
+06. Under The Blade
+07. Thorns Of The Black Rose
+08. Cinderellas Return And Departure
+09. Walking The Moons Of Mars
+10. Metallic Warlust
+11. Curse The Gods

-"Death...
-The High Cost Of Living" 1998, Death Metal "Fast Forward" 1999, Death Metal
+### "Death...
+The High Cost Of Living" 1998, Death Metal

+01. Entering My Yesterdays
+02. Mary Bloody Mary
+03. Metallic Warlust
+04. Under The Blade
+05. Walking The Moons Of March
+06. In Chains And Leather
+07. Thorns Of The Black Rose

+### "Fast Forward" 1999, Death Metal

+01. The Return Of The Flesh
+02. The Heat From Another Sun
+03. Fast Forward
+04. The Iron And The Maiden
+05. Proud To Be Dead
+06. Snowballing Blood
+07. Wilder Than Fire
+08. Feeding Fatal Fairies
+09. Lightning Strikes Thrice
+10. Domination Of The Sub-queen
+11. Speeding The Ways

-"Reclaim the Beat" 2005, Death Metal
+### "Reclaim the Beat" 2005, Death Metal

+1. Stripped to the Bone
+2. Abstinence for Turbulence
+3. Chain Reaction
+4. Reclaim the Beat
+5. Grind and Rewind
+6. Under Destruction
+7. Red Hot (MOTLEY CRUE cover)
+8. Bulldozed (Back to Basic)
+9. Ignorance is Bliss
+10. May the Flesh be with You
+11. Needless to Pray
+12. Aggroculture
+13. Over and Out

 ## Отношения с другими группами